-We receive lots of questions from many of you about the care of linens.
-Here are some general rules that will help our customers get the maximum life and enjoyment out of the sheets that you bought from us.
+Here are some general rules that will help our customers get the maximum life and enjoyment out of the linens that you purchased from Elegant Strand.

-Unless the care instructions on the sewn-in label specifically state otherwise, sheets may be safely machine-washed.
 Cold or warm water for the wash cycle is best.
 Opt for a cold-water rinse.
 If your washing machine has the option for a second rinse cycle, use it to make sure that any excess soap is washed out.
-Excess soap will make your sheets feel scratchy and stiff.
-You can use popular detergents that do not contain fabric softeners, but we strongly recommend that you use about one quarter to one third of the amount of detergent recommended on the box or bottle for the size load being washed.
+Excess soap will make your sheets feel scratchy.
+You can use popular liquid detergents that do not contain fabric softeners, but we strongly recommend that you use about one quarter to one third of the amount of liquid detergent recommended on the box or bottle for the size load being washed.

 Do not use chlorine bleach.
 Chlorine bleach will strip out the color and also weakens the cotton with repeated use.
-On wood fibers (like bamboo, beechwood, Tencel, Lyocel, and Rayon) chlorine is particularly destructive.
 You may use peroxide bleach (safe for colors) or stain treatments like “Shout” or “Oxi Clean” to remove stains.

 Do not use fabric softeners or detergents that have fabric softener in it.
-Fabric Softeners chemically react with the cellulose (cotton, linen, bamboo, beechwood/Modal, Lyocell, Tencel, etc.) fiber and “eat” away at the molecules, shortening the life of your textile products.
-Fabric Softeners also inhibit the functioning of your textile product by coating the yarns with a chemical that artificially makes that fabric feel soft but prevents the yarns from absorbing moisture or “breathing” they way the fabric was designed to do.
+Fabric Softeners chemically react with the cotton cellulose) fiber and “eat” away at the molecules, shortening the life of your bedding products.
+Fabric Softeners also inhibit the functioning of your bedding product by coating the yarns with a chemical that artificially makes that fabric feel soft but prevents the yarns from absorbing moisture or “breathing” they way the fabric was designed to do.

 Do not use dryer sheets for the same reason stated above.